BunnyCode/element-scraper/README.md

 If you want to have the empty spaces, like above make sure **getEmpty** is set to true

+### Participate in this module

+If you want to participate in this module, feel free to do pull requests towards the main branch.
+I will review them when time allows.
+Please make sure your commit message is clear on what it is trying to solve or add.
+If there are issues with how the module works, create and issue, with an example for me to review.

 ### Note

 This is a school project and may or may not be maintained after the course.